Grade Level: 5 (4-6)

-In Air Pollution unit, Lesson 4, you learned some weather words, such as the word meteorology.
+In the lesson Weather Watchers, you learned some weather words, such as the word meteorology.
 You know it means "the science of weather" not "the science of meteors."
 That's because the Greek root "meteor" means "things in the air" in general, not just meteors.
 Weather is literally something that happens in the air.
 In fact, it happens in the layer of the atmosphere known as the troposphere.
 But, let's get back to our word of the moment, meteorology.
 The suffix "-ology" means a "branch of knowledge" or "science."
 It comes from the Greek root "logos" meaning "word" or "speech."

-In Air Pollution unit, Lesson 4, you also learned the word barometer.
+In Weather Watchers, you also learned the word barometer.
 It is made of the roots "baro-" and "-meter."
 "Baro" is from the Greek "baros" meaning "weight."
 "Meter" is from the Greek "metron" meaning "measure."
 (Notice the big difference between "meter" and "meteor" — just one letter for a completely different root.)

 Think of all the words you know that end in the suffix "-meter."
 (Thermometer, centimeter, kilometer, etc.) They all mean something is being measured.
 (Heat, hundredths of a meter, a thousand meters, etc.)